microdotblog/plugin-screenshots/README.md

-# plugin-screenshots
+# Photos and screenshots plug-in for Micro.blog

-Include screenshots (PNGs) on your blog photos page.
+Include screenshots (PNGs) on your blog photos page in addition to photos (JPEGs).